-If you’re getting your driver’s license for the first time, you’ll have to provide a lot of documentation, including a copy of your birth certificate and social security card.
+If you’re getting for the first time your driver’s license, you’ll have to provide a lot of documentation, including a copy of your birth certificate and social security card.
 While exact requirements depend on state, your goal will be to prove your identity, your parents’ identity, and your place of residence, as well as any formal schooling or training that many qualify you to drive.
 In some states, you may also be required to submit certification of training, proof of need of a license, and, in some states, proof that you’ve held a provisional or trainee’s license for a minimum of 6 months prior to your application.

 What Do You Need to Apply for a Driver’s License at 16?